 Promoting biodiversity

-Many in our industry are committed to regenerative practices.
-Macadamia change-maker Rex Harris is one of the macadamia growers leading the way in this area.
-He is so committed to working with nature and not against it, that he removed every second row of trees in his orchard to make way for birds, bees and other biodiversity.
 “We are converting our orchard from a monoculture to a polyculture.
-So now, the orchard is alive with insects…beneficial insects and butterflies, and we’re seeing a lot more bird life in the orchard too.” says Rex.
+So now, the orchard is alive with insects… beneficial insects and butterflies, and we’re seeing a lot more bird life in the orchard too,” says Rex.
 “It’s just so much more enjoyable to farm this way.”

 "We're attracting so many beneficial insects that are helping to control problem insects, so we have nature helping us control that rather than a chemical."

-Our members are always looking for ways to work with nature to produce the nuts you love.
-Take Ross Arnett, a grower from the Alstonville Plateau in northern NSW.
-He is another grower committed to sustainable and regenerative practices that protect the soil and promote biodiversity across his whole orchard.
 “Soil is the key to good farming practices,” he says.
 “I use compost to feed the soil biology and grow healthy soil, which leads to healthy trees.
 Healthy trees have fewer pest and disease problems.
-Better soils make better trees!”
+Better soils make better trees.”

-Like Rex, he uses lower-growing cover crops and shrubs in his orchard to provide habitat for insects and birds.
-Around the perimeter of his orchard he plants taller crops to make sure that he has habitat for the natural predators of macadamia pests.
-“It’s a complex, natural arrangement that all works beautifully!” he says.
+Like Rex, Ross uses lower-growing cover crops and shrubs within his orchard to provide habitat for insects and birds.
+Around the edges, he plants taller vegetation to support the natural predators of macadamia pests.
+“It’s a complex, natural arrangement that all works beautifully,” he says.

 “Soil is the key to good farming practices,”